Ebiroll/RAK811_BreakBoard/README.md

     cp rak811.json ~/.platformio/platforms/ststm32/boards/rak811.json

-If you done have this directory, .platformio/platforms/ststm32 try,
+If you do not have this directory, .platformio/platforms/ststm32 try,

     pio platform install ststm32

 # compile

     pio run

 # To flash firmware with  stm32flash